State Library closed Monday 5 October, Labour Day public holiday

 The NAA reference desk in the Somerville Reading Room is open to the public.
 Opening hours are 10am to 4pm Wednesday to Friday.
 Visit the National Archives South Australia website for more information.

-Yes, the majority of open access collections can be browsed and accessed by our customers, with the exception of daily newspapers and some high demand Family History resources.
+Yes, the majority of open access collections can be browsed and accessed by our customers, with the exception of hardcopy newspapers and some high demand Family History resources.

 Once you have finished with an item you must return it to one of our reshelving trolleys, after which it will be quarantined for three days before it is returned to the shelves for reuse.